rick-r/marriage-figaro-norway/captions.md

 Conoscete, signor Figaro,
 questo foglio chi vergò?

   How do you explain this note?

 FIGARO:
 Nol conosco ...

-I don't anything about it!
+  I don't know anything about it!

 SUSANNA, LA CONTESSA & IL CONTE: